19 Feb Parshas Tetzaveh; To Light.., To Light.., L’Chaim

 This concept of ‘8-ness’ (the transcending of the natrural to the supernatural [beyond rational])is also reflected in the 8 Holy garments of the Kohan Gadol.

 When lighting candles whether it be in the Mishkan, The Holy Temple, or in our homes for Shabbos, please considered the following as it applies also to relationships and interactions.
 It is from The Courtship of Lighting a Candle (Aura of Torah-Leib Getzel Lax);

 When we light one candle from another we ought not touch the wicks together but allow the unlit wick the opportunity to gently ‘receive’ the flame from the lit candle (shamos).
 It is when the flame is ‘received’ by the newly lit candle (i.e. accepted- transferred), and both flames are burning independently strong that they then unite and rise high, giving birth to one united strong flame.
 Then, the candle has been properly lit.

 The shamos ‘gives’ light to the unlit candle, and the candle to be lit ‘receives’ it (in an action referred to in Chassidut as touching -yet not– touching).
 The key to the unity and power of one single unified flame is that the candles become ‘both and equally givers and receivers’… and they do so simultaneously.
 This ‘courtship of the candles’ is a metaphor for many interactions in life.
-Like a husband and wife who individually -and- together form one new nishama of unity (yichud), or like one Jew helps to ignite the light within the heart of another Jew to help him burn bright and strong.
+Like a husband and wife who individually -and- together form (give birth to) one nishama of unity (yichud), or like one Jew helps to ignite the light within the heart of another Jew to help him burn bright and strong.
 The first step is we must bring someone close with loving kindness in order the sparks within them may be ignited and that they may receive the light.

 Leib Getzel (Lawrence) Lax